eloebel/rectilinear-box-method/README.md

 ```

 ## Usage
 This repository already includes example data for the Glacier *Harald Moltke Bræ* (Greenland).
-For this dataset the script works out-of-the-box by running `python box_method.py`.
-For analyzing other glaciers three things are needed:
+For this dataset, the script works out-of-the-box by running `python box_method.py`.
+For analyzing other glaciers, three inputs are needed:

 1. Glacier box (Polygon Shapefile format)
 2. Claving front locations (LineSting Shapefile format)